 There are ancillary benefits from maintaining vegetation cover and soil organic matter.
 These are improved water and nutrient availability and use by pastures, and less "leakage" of water and nutrients to groundwater where their availability to pasture is greatly reduced and where they may contribute to rising water tables and its attendant problems of waterlogging and salinisation.

-Research needs to be targeted to specific management regimes for individual regions Efficient grazing management for production purposes has many objectives in common with grazing management for resource conservation.
+Efficient grazing management for production purposes has many objectives in common with grazing management for resource conservation.
 Research to define specific management procedures and benchmarks for particular regions will help the adoption of sustainable grazing systems.